 All creatures great and small

-As part of our 95th anniversary year, we will be surveying the Bishop’s House Garden in Norwich to take a detailed look at wildlife found in an urban garden and suggest ways that everyone in Norfolk can improve gardens for wildlife.
+As part of our 95th anniversary year, we are surveying the Bishop’s House Garden in Norwich to take a detailed look at wildlife found in an urban garden and suggest ways that everyone in Norfolk can improve gardens for wildlife.

-Two of our volunteer surveyors will visit the garden each month, in compliance with the Government’s Covid-19 guidelines, to record the birds, mammals, amphibians, reptiles and some of the invertebrates – in particular the bees and butterflies – using the garden.
+Two of our volunteer surveyors are visiting the garden each month, in compliance with the Government’s Covid-19 guidelines, to record the birds, mammals, amphibians, reptiles and some of the invertebrates – in particular the bees and butterflies – using the garden.
 Details of all the records will be shared with Norfolk Biodiversity Information Service.

 "That is why we are working with Norfolk Wildlife Trust to survey The Bishop’s House Garden.
 Knowing what plant and animal species are here will allow us to alter our gardening techniques in favour of promoting biodiversity going forward.
 It will also offer a blueprint for how gardens elsewhere can do the same."

 We will be holding an NWT Open Garden and Bioblitz at the Bishop's House Garden on Sunday 19th September 2021, in aid of our Children And Nature Fund.

 Join us to explore the historic garden, take part in an interactive day of wildlife recording, and discover the species that call this magnificent city centre garden home.
 All funds raised will directly benefit NWT projects connecting children with the natural world.
 Take a look at the event page at the top right of this page for further details.